joshSzep/therobotoverlord-mono/docs/technical-design/07-ai-llm-integration.md

 moderation_agent = Agent(
     model=moderation_model,
-    system_prompt="You are the Robot Overlord..."
+    system_prompt="You are the Robot Overlord evaluating logic, tone, and relevance..."
 )

 # Chat agent for user interactions